Matrix concentration inequalities via the method of exchangeable pairs: Exponential concentration for bounded random matrices. Exponential concentration for bounded random matrices

-In the scalar setting $d = 1$, Corollary~\ref{cor:hoeffding} reproduces to an inequality of Chatterjee~\cite[Sec.~1.5]{Cha07:Steins-Method}, which itself represents an improvement over the classical scalar Hoeffding bound.
-In turn, Corollary~\ref{cor:hoeffding} improves upon the matrix Hoeffding inequality of \cite[Thm.~1.3]{Tro11:User-Friendly-FOCM} in two ways.
-First, we have reduced the constant in the exponent to its optimal value $1/2$.
-Second, we have decreased the size of the variance measure because $\sigma^2 \leq \norm{ \sum\nolimits_k \mtx{A}_k^2 }$.
+In the scalar setting $d = 1$, Corollary~\ref{cor:hoeffding} reproduces an inequality of Chatterjee~\cite{Cha07Steins-Method}, Section~1.5, which itself is an improvement over the classical scalar Hoeffding bound.
+In turn, Corollary~\ref{cor:hoeffding} improves upon the matrix Hoeffding inequality of \cite{Tro11User-Friendly-FOCM}, Theorem~1.3, in two ways.
+First, we have improved the constant in the exponent to its optimal value $1/2$.
+Second, we have decreased the size of the variance measure because $\sigma^2 \leq\llVert {\sum_k \mtx{A}_k^2 } \rrVert $.
+Finally, let us remark that a similar result holds under the weaker assumption that $\sum_k \mtx{Y}_k^2 \psdle\mtx{A}^2$ almost surely.

+Corollary~\ref{cor:hoeffding} admits a plethora of applications.
+For example, in theoretical computer science, Widgerson and Xiao employ a suboptimal matrix Hoeffding inequality \cite{WigdersonXi08}, Theorem~2.6, to derive efficient, derandomized algorithms for homomorphism testing and semidefinite covering problems.
+Under the improvements of Corollary~\ref{cor:hoeffding}, their results improve accordingly.